 - Basic health insurance for the grantee only for the duration of the grant;

 - A support agency in the U.S. that assists with visas, events and networking.

 - Candidates must be Israeli citizens.
 Dual American-Israeli citizens or permanent residents of the United States are not eligible to apply.

 - The candidate must hold at least a bachelor’s degree from an accredited institution of higher education.

-- Candidates must have accumulated at least five years of substantial professional experience in Israel after completing a university degree and prior to August 2020.
+- Candidates must have accumulated at least five years of substantial professional experience after completing a university degree and prior to August 2020.

 - Candidates must be in good health.
 Those selected as Humphrey Fellows are required to submit a Medical History and Examination Report before the award of their grants can be finalized.

 - Prior conviction or current indictment for a felony may result in disqualification.